from __future__ import annotations

 r"""Load table data from disk.

-Tables can be stored as PKL and/or CSV files to disk.
+Tables are stored as CSV, PARQUET and/or PKL files to disk.

 it will load the PKL file

-as long as its modification date is newer,
+as long as its modification date is the newest,

 otherwise it will raise an error